 Cornerstone Church was founded in 1936 by Dr. Howard W. Ferrin in Providence, Rhode Island.
 At the time, he served as president of the Providence Bible Institute, an academy for training young Christians in the Bible and Christian service.
 His purpose in establishing the church was primarily to preach the gospel, but also to provide a place for Bible Institute students to attend where the gospel was preached in its fullness, and the Bible believed from cover to cover.

 The church initially met on Stewart Street in Providence, leasing a building from the Christian and Missionary Alliance.
 Dr. Carlton Booth served as Music Director, and led a choir largely made up of students from the Bible Institute.
-A vibrant radio ministry featured prominently in these early years, with Dr. Ferrin broadcasting daily on WEAN.
+A vibrant radio ministry featured prominently in these early years, with Dr. Ferrin and the staff of the Bible Institute broadcasting daily on WEAN.

 In the summer of 1939, property was purchased on Reservoir Ave consisting of land and two houses, with the hope of eventually being able to construct a new church building there.
 Tent meetings would be held at this property for the next three summers, and the houses would be used for all weekly meetings once the Stewart Street lease expired in October 1939.

 In the fall of 1941, the church began renting the auditorium at the Plantations Club in downtown Providence to hold weekly services, while still gathering at Reservoir Ave for Bible School and other weekly meetings.
 During this time, a Junior Church ministry was started, along with an early form of bus ministry.